NevenaNensy/NevenaNensy/README.md

 Hi there 👋, Nevena here!

-I worked as en accountant for about ten years.
+I worked as an accountant for about ten years.
 I'm currently in a career transition and Software Testing and QA area chose me.

 Learning and working with: Python, Selenium WebDriver, API testing, JMeter, SQL, Jira, Bitbucket, writing Test cases, Test plans and Test Reports.